DavIsmael/advancedPrimeChecker/README.md

-V1
+V2
-To be updated with more features
+To be updated with more features?!